 If you look up a picture of Chicago, The Loop is probably what you see.
 Right on the Lake Michigan waterfront, the downtown area is where you’ll find iconic scenes such as Millennium Park (with the recognizable mirrored Bean) and the Chicago Riverwalk.
 It’s one of the downtown Chicago neighborhoods and it’s a small area, only about 1.5 square miles, but it’s packed with businesses.

-Q: What is the most vibrant neighborhood in Chicago?
-A: Truth is, Chicago is full of vibrant neighborhoods to explore.
-But if you’re looking for an area filled with art museums, murals, and rich cultural influences, don’t sleep on Pilsen, which has also been dubbed one of the coolest Chicago neighborhoods. |
+Truth is, all of the coolest neighborhoods in Chicago are vibrant and culturally rich.
+But if you’re looking for an area filled with art museums, murals, and rich cultural influences, don’t sleep on Pilsen, an artsy, tasty, affordable hub of Chicago’s Mexican-American population.

 4. Pilsen

-- Average rent (one-bedroom): $1,250
+• Average rent (one-bedroom): $1,850

-- Average home value: $421,500
+• Average home value: $435,600

-- Great for: Artists, foodies, family-owned businesses
+• Great for: Artists, foodies, family-owned businesses

 Southwest of Downtown, Pilsen is the place for art aficionados to be.
-It’s home to the National Museum of Mexican Art, which features Mexican textiles, paintings, photography, and more, and admission is always free.
-Not only that, but all over the neighborhood, you’ll find colorful murals adorning the sides of buildings.
+The neighborhood features creative highlights like the National Museum of Mexican Art, with its Mexican textiles, paintings, photography, and more — and admission is always free.
+All over the neighborhood, you’ll find colorful murals adorning the sides of buildings.

 Once home to many Eastern European immigrants, the enclave is now home to a large Mexican-American population, and the Latinx influence shows through the neighborhood’s delicious spots for tacos, chorizo breakfast burritos, margaritas, sweet empanadas, and so much more.

-Forget the limits of Chicago — Forbes named Pilsen one of the coolest neighborhoods in the world in 2018.
 If you’re looking for a place full of culture with relatively affordable rent, Pilsen is one of the best neighborhoods to live in Chicago.

-Q: What is the most underrated neighborhood in Chicago?
-A: When asked to sound off about which is the most underrated Chicago neighborhood, locals bring up Rogers Park over and over again.
-Situated by the water, just north of Edgewater and 10 miles north of Millennium Park, the area may be a bit of a commute but it’s still accessible by the Red Line (though it’ll take you about an hour).
-From its diverse population to its wide-ranging dining options, bustling arts district, and lakefront location, it’s worth looking slightly further out from the city center to Rogers Park. |
+When asked to sound off about the most underrated Chicago neighborhood, locals bring up Rogers Park repeatedly.
+Situated by the lakefront, just north of Edgewater and 10 miles north of Millennium Park, the area may be a bit of a commute but it’s still accessible by the Red Line (though it’ll take you about an hour).
+From its diverse population to its wide-ranging dining options, bustling arts district, and lakefront location, it’s worth looking slightly farther out from the city center to Rogers Park.

 (Source: Northalsted via Facebook)